ryanajones/Issue-Tracker/README.md

 # Issue Tracker

-A CRUD app used as a tool for tracking issues on projects.
+A CRUD tool capable of tracking issues on projects.
 Node and Express implement a RESTful API to route requests from the front-end jQuery Ajax calls.
 Mongoose.js is used to communicate with MongoDB to perform CRUD operations on issues and projects.
 Function testing is done with the Chai and Mocha framework combination.

 ## Technologies Used